zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 author: jjaygbay1
 ms.service: oracle-on-azure
 ms.collection: linux
-ms.topic: concept-article
+ms.topic: article
-ms.date: 10/07/2024
+ms.date: 6/13/2023
 ms.author: jacobjaygbay
 ---
 # Architectures for Oracle database on Azure Virtual Machines

 **Applies to:** :heavy_check_mark: Linux VMs

 This article includes information on deploying a highly available Oracle database on Azure.
 In addition, this guide dives into disaster recovery considerations.
-The architectures described in this article were created based on customer deployments.
+These architectures have been created based on customer deployments.
 This guide only applies to Oracle Database Enterprise Edition.

 If you're interested in learning more about maximizing the performance of your Oracle database, see [Design and implement an Oracle database in Azure](oracle-design.md).